Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

 Minimum-weight perfect-matching (MWPM) decoders such as Sparse Blossom \cite{pymatchinghiggott2023sparse} are fast and widely used for surface codes.
 They treat detection events as vertices in a graph connected by edges which represent the physical errors that would trigger those detectors, weighted by their probability of occurring.
-A perfect matching involves finding a set of errors which would cause the observed error syndrome, and the perfect matching with the minimum weight indicates the most likely set.
+A perfect matching is a set of errors that would cause the observed error syndrome, and the perfect matching with the minimum weight indicates the most likely set.
+In the surface code, the decoder need only find a pattern of errors that is equivalent topologically to the actual errors, that is, equivalent up to multiplication by stabilisers.
 Fig. \ref{figure:criger_min_weight_paths} shows the $X$-error matching graphs for the rotated and unrotated surface codes.
 In this case edges are $X$ errors and nodes are the auxiliary qubits of Z-type stabilisers.
 The $Z$-error matching graph would be equivalent but features $Z$-errors with nodes on X-type stabilisers.